-The purpose of this paper is to introduce a new algorithm, MRSAM, to solve the problem of finding a target whose position is unknown in an unknown planar environment with multiple robots, and to prove optimality of the MRSAM algorithm.
+The purpose of this paper is to introduce a new algorithm, MRSAM (short for Multi Robot Search Area Multiplication) to solve the problem of finding a target whose position is unknown in an unknown planar environment with multiple robots, and to prove optimality of the MRSAM algorithm.
 This is done by proving that the problem itself belongs to the quadratic competitive complexity class and that the performance of MRSAM belongs to that class.
-The notion of competitiveness compares the performance of an online algorithm to the optimal offline solution for the same problem.
-In particular, an algorithm for a task P is said to be competitive if its solution to every instance of P is bounded by a constant times l{opt} [2].
+The notion of competitiveness compares the performance of an on-line algorithm to the optimal off-line solution for the same problem.
+In particular, an algorithm for a task P is said to be competitive if its solution to every instance of P is bounded by a constant time l{opt} [2].
 Generalized Competitive Complexity and Competitive Complexity Classes are introduced and discussed in [3], however, most of the papers dealing with competitiveness strive to identify specific classes of environments in which constant competitiveness can be achieved.
-In contrast, our objective is to identify the competitive relationship governing the fully general online navigation problem for multiple robots.
+In contrast, our objective is to identify the competitive relationship governing the fully general on-line navigation problem for multiple robots.
 MRSAM is based on the area doubling strategy of SAD1 algorithm introduced in [3], which launches one robot to search for a target whose position is unknown in an unknown environment.
 SAD1 assigns a search disc to the robot, which is doubled at each step, if the target is not found.